bnjbvr/typed-objects-explainer/classsyntax.md

 As is the case for the builtin primitives like `String` and `Number`, struct and value types can only be extended using declarative syntax.

+### Type Aliases

+By extending a base type without adding any properties, it's possible to effectively define a type alias with its own set of methods.
+E.g., `value class Color extends uint32 {}` creates a `Color` alias for `uint32`.

 ### Typed Object Array sub-classing

 Extending a struct or value type also automatically sets up the child class'